MichaelAkridge-NOAA/model-card-template/README.md

      ```bash
      quarto install tinytex --no-prompt
      ```
+     The GitHub Actions workflow also installs TinyTeX automatically by setting `tinytex: true` in the Quarto setup step.

 2. **Add your model details:**
    - Copy `model_card_template.qmd` to a new file (e.g., `my_model_card.qmd`).